jamescherti/flymake-bashate.el/README.md

 *(This package can also work with Flycheck: simply use the flymake-flycheck package, which allows any Emacs Flymake backend to function as a Flycheck checker.)*

+If this enhances your workflow, please show your support by **⭐ starring flymake-bashate.el on GitHub** to help more Emacs users discover its benefits.

 ## Installation

 To install `flymake-bashate` from MELPA: